katerebekah/NashvilleData/NASHVILLE_DATA.md

 #Nashville Data

-####Angular, APIs, and Charts
+##Angular, APIs, and Charts

-This project queries a open dataset from [data.Nashville.gov](data.nashville.gov) and creates a chart and a list view.
+For this project, you must use Angular, and the [Angular Google Chart](http://angular-google-chart.github.io/angular-google-chart/docs/latest/guides/getting-started/) library to create a chart based on data from [data.Nashville.gov](data.nashville.gov).

 ------
 ###Setup